jb0hn/MartialArts-WhiteNoise-Research/README.md

 Despite the results not supporting our initial hypothesis, this experiment has paved the way for further investigations into the intricate interplay of psycho-acoustic factors and cognitive performance in athletes.

+## Note

+All data visualizations in this README were created using the Seaborn data visualization library for enhanced graphical representation.